Electric charge: Electrification by sliding

 This attraction and repulsion is an electrical phenomenon, and the bodies that exhibit them are said to be electrified, or electrically charged.
-Bodies may be electrified in many other ways, as well as by friction.
+Bodies may be electrified in many other ways, as well as by sliding.
 The electrical properties of the two pieces of glass are similar to each other but opposite to those of the two pieces of resin: The glass attracts what the resin repels and repels what the resin attracts.

 If a body electrified in any manner whatsoever behaves as the glass does, that is, if it repels the glass and attracts the resin, the body is said to be vitreously electrified, and if it attracts the glass and repels the resin it is said to be resinously electrified.
 All electrified bodies are either vitreously or resinously electrified.

 An established convention in the scientific community defines vitreous electrification as positive, and resinous electrification as negative.
 The exactly opposite properties of the two kinds of electrification justify our indicating them by opposite signs, but the application of the positive sign to one rather than to the other kind must be considered as a matter of arbitrary convention—just as it is a matter of convention in mathematical diagram to reckon positive distances towards the right hand.

-No force, either of attraction or of repulsion, can be observed between an electrified body and a body not electrified.

-The role of charge in electric current
+Role of charge in electric current

 Electric current is the flow of electric charge through an object.
 The most common charge carriers are the positively charged proton and the negatively charged electron.
 The movement of any of these charged particles constitutes an electric current.
 In many situations, it suffices to speak of the conventional current without regard to whether it is carried by positive charges moving in the direction of the conventional current or by negative charges moving in the opposite direction.
 This macroscopic viewpoint is an approximation that simplifies electromagnetic concepts and calculations.

 At the opposite extreme, if one looks at the microscopic situation, one sees there are many ways of carrying an electric current, including: a flow of electrons; a flow of electron holes that act like positive particles; and both negative and positive particles (ions or other charged particles) flowing in opposite directions in an electrolytic solution or a plasma.

-Beware that, in the common and important case of metallic wires, the direction of the conventional current is opposite to the drift velocity of the actual charge carriers; i.e., the electrons.
-This is a source of confusion for beginners.
+The direction of the conventional current in most metallic wires is opposite to the drift velocity of the actual charge carriers; i.e., the electrons.